jagrmeister/jagrmeister.github.io/README.md

-Upload index.html, .nojekyll, and assets/ to your GitHub Pages repo root.
-This version includes animated Canvas hero (Option A).
+Upload index.html, .nojekyll, and assets/ to your repo root.
+This version includes the Framework Alignment Grid animation (Option B) with labeled nodes.